dataloop/dataloop-support/docs/getting_started/use_cases.md

 ### Docker Monitoring

 Install a Dataloop Agent onto each Docker host to collect host level metrics and run Nagios plugins for service monitoring.
-Also run a dataloop/dataloop-docker container on each Docker host to collect container resource metrics.
+Also run an outlyer/agent container on each Docker host to collect container resource metrics.

 ### Application Metrics